davidseve/argocd-environments-promotion/helm/quarkus-helm-umbrella/chart/README.md

 ## Chart Details
 This chart will do the following:

-* Deploy two quarkus microservices Product and Discounts for Blue/Green deployment
+* Deploy two quarkus microservices Product and Discounts

 ## Installing the Chart